Carbon-Opus/carbon-coin/README.md

-# CarbonOpus: CarbonCoin Launcher & Token Contracts
+# CarbonOpus: CarbonCoin Launcher, Token, & Music NFT Contracts

-This repository contains the Solidity smart contracts for the CarbonOpus ecosystem, a platform for launching and trading new tokens (creator-coins) on a bonding curve.
+This repository contains the Solidity smart contracts for the CarbonOpus ecosystem, a platform for launching and trading new tokens (creator-coins) on a bonding curve, and for minting and selling music as NFTs.

 ## Overview

-The CarbonOpus system is designed to provide a fair, transparent, and bot-resistant launch for new crypto tokens.
-It consists of two primary components:
+The CarbonOpus system is designed to provide a fair, transparent, and bot-resistant launch for new crypto tokens, alongside a marketplace for music NFTs.
+It consists of three primary components:

 1.  **`CarbonCoinLauncher.sol`**: A factory contract that allows anyone to deploy their own `CarbonCoin` token for a small fee.
 2.  **`CarbonCoin.sol`**: The ERC20-compliant token contract that includes a built-in bonding curve for initial price discovery.
 Once a token achieves a certain liquidity threshold, it "graduates" by migrating its liquidity to a decentralized exchange (DEX).
+3.  **`CarbonOpus.sol`**: An ERC-1155 contract for minting and selling music as NFTs, with built-in royalty and referral systems.

-This system aims to democratize token creation while providing robust mechanisms to protect against common launch issues like sniping bots and price manipulation.
+This system aims to democratize token creation and music distribution while providing robust mechanisms to protect against common launch issues and ensure fair compensation for artists.

 ---